Tel Aviv Introduction Walking Tour, Tel Aviv

 Tel Aviv Introduction Walking Tour (Self Guided), Tel Aviv

-Initially, the settlement was named after the building society that had initiated it – 'Ahuzat Bayit' which means "the Homestead", but a year later it was renamed 'Tel Aviv' (which is, literally, the "Tell of Spring") after Theodor Herzl's 1902 novel, Altneuland ("Old New Land"), the Hebrew edition of which – translated from German – was titled "Tel Aviv".
-The latter is an adopted name of a Mesopotamian site near the city of Babylon mentioned in Ezekiel, and it symbolizes both ancient legacy and renewal.
-As such, this name fitted the purpose quite well as it embraced the idea of a renaissance in the ancient Jewish homeland.
+Initially, the settlement was named after the building society that had initiated it – 'Ahuzat Bayit' which means "the Homestead", but a year later it was renamed 'Tel Aviv' after Theodor Herzl's 1902 novel, "Old New Land", the Hebrew edition of which was titled "Tel Aviv".
+The name means "Hill of Spring" which symbolizes Jew's hope for a vibrant city emerging from the historical soil of the region.

-In 2003 Tel Aviv's White City was designated a UNESCO World Heritage Site.
 Today, the official capital of Israel is a very popular tourist destination renowned for its liberal way of life.
-To see whether you fit in here or not, take this self-guided tour and explore this marvel of a city risen from the sand at your own pace.
+To see it firsthand, take this self-guided tour and explore this marvel of a city risen from the sand at your own pace.

 How it works: Download the app "GPSmyCity: Walks in 1K+ Cities" from Apple App Store or Google Play Store to your mobile phone or tablet.
 The app turns your mobile device into a personal tour guide and its built-in GPS navigation functions guide you from one tour stop to next.
 The app works offline, so no data plan is needed when traveling abroad.